 Bring yourself and an outfit or two.
 If you’re unsure about your attire, bring several outfits and we can work together to find something that will work well.
 If possible, schedule your day to be as stress free and relaxed as possible.
 Stress and tiredness will come through in your photos.
 While it’s important to think about who this photo will be communicating to and the persona you want to portray, the most important thing you can do is to relax.
 Most people do not like being in the crosshairs of a photographer’s lens.
 If you have questions or concerns about how things will run, timing, anything - contact the studio.
 My biggest job as a photographer is to help you be yourself in front of the camera.
 Anything you can do to help me out in that endeavor will ensure that we have a great time and get photos you’re proud of.

-The standard 8x10 vertical headshot can look dated.
+In my experience, allowing a little extra room around the face, pushing the subject slightly off-center, and focusing on the eyes creates an engaging image with a fresh look.
 When shooting performing artists, I always will opt for horizontal, cinematic cropping.
-You’ll notice too, like to get both shoulders in the frame, and I prefer to crop the very top of the head (people know it’s there - I’ve done the research).
-In my experience, allowing a little extra room around the face, pushing the subject slightly off-center, and focusing on the eyes creates an engaging image with a fresh look.
+You’ll notice too, I like to get both shoulders in the frame, and I prefer to crop the very top of the head (people know it’s there - I’ve done the research).
 Many social media outlets and other sites use a square crop, I always keep this in mind as well when framing my subject.
 That said, if you need a full-body image or just prefer to have a more standard cropping to you images, I'm happy to oblige.

 Every photographer has a particular style.
 Look at my portfolio and you’ll quickly see mine.
 If you like the work, I may be the right match for you.
 Read my testimonials and take the word of my many satisfied clients.
 Price is always a concern but hopefully is not the main determining factor in your photographer choice.
 I’m not the cheapest and I’m certainly not the most expensive but I think I offer good value for your money.